-We are currently not receiving applications for professional membership categories, Graduate Statistician and Chartered Statistician.
-We apologise for any inconvenience this may cause, however in the meantime if you register your interest by emailing firstname.lastname@example.org we will write to you as soon as we re-open for applications.
+We are not currently receiving applications for professional membership categories Graduate Statistician and Chartered Statistician.
+We apologise for any inconvenience this may cause; however if you register your interest by emailing firstname.lastname@example.org we will write to you as soon as we re-open applications.

-As you did not submit before the advertised closing date, you will need to begin you application on the new website once we re-open
+If you did not submit before the advertised closing date, you will need to begin your application on the new website once we re-open

 Chartered Statistician (CStat) is our highest professional award.
 It provides formal recognition of a member’s statistical qualifications and professional training and experience.
 Our CStat award is a respected designation and has many benefits for professionally active statisticians.